gustavares/cos-tutorial/TUTORIAL.md

 export default App;
 ```

-This is the main component of our application, it wraps everything and keeps the state of the `fileList` that is shared by the `FileList` and `UploadInput` components.
+This is the main component of our application, it wraps every component and keeps the `fileList` state that is shared by the `FileList` and `UploadInput` components.
 It also uses the `useEffect` hook to fetch the files from our API when the application is first opened.

 To run the front-end app, from the `web` folder run: